feelx88/git-qui/README.md

 The Logo is based on the Git Logo by [Jason Long](https://twitter.com/jasonlong) (licensed under the [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/)).

+Icons packaged with the program are part of [breeze icon set](https://github.com/KDE/breeze-icons).